AmazingMonster/conceptrodon/docs/contents/metafunctions/pagelivore/cognate_transform.doc.md

 ## Example

-We will apply unary minus to variables divisible by two and three in the list `1, 12, 2, 6, 15`.
+We will apply `UnaryMinus` to variables divisible by two and three in the list `1, 12, 2, 6, 15`.

 ```C++
 template<auto I>